The Kill-Table

 - The five-role closure — refuted by the absence of a palindrome/role-signature for that same memory/temporal operator.
 (Alethic: the five roles still map five distinguishable faculties accurately.)

 All four count-closures fell on the epistemic axis; all four survive on the alethic axis.
 (Compare discovering a sixth continent: it defeats "there are exactly five," but it does not make any of the five stop being a continent.
 The illustration is not framework doctrine.)
-A further entry records that the prior "strongest single piece of evidence" superlative was scored a Nephilim-kill, and that dated precedence — the Visitation and its siblings — was demoted to testimony in consequence.
+A further entry records that the prior "strongest single piece of evidence" superlative was scored a Nephilim-kill, and that dated precedence was demoted to testimony in consequence.

 Why the three-corruption entry must be listed